Click the images to see them larger above!

 He is a high-risk patient due to the presence of his Philadelphia chromosome.
 His treatment included a grueling ten months inpatient between scheduled chemotherapy blocks and unexpected illnesses.
 The first year was so tough to get through, but he started maintenance in April 2018.
 Sadly, only a month after Kabir finished treatment in May 2019, he relapsed.
 "The shock of the relapse after hoping for two years that it would all be behind us soon is soul-crushing," said Bhavika, his mom.

+Despite it all, Kabir's family will always find the strength to go on.
 His family’s hope is to see Kabir grow old to make all his dreams come true.

 What makes Kabir a hero to his family is that he is braver than they ever could have imagined.
 He is a fighter.
 He often says, "Look on the bright side," even during this difficult fight.
 Kabir is still a giving and extremely loving person.
 Cancer didn't take that kindness away from him.